 As soon as you fry something it becomes British

-You`ve also deep fried a trumpet when you recorded this very album.
+You`ve also deep fried a trumpet , when you recorded this special album.
 Why did you do that?

 First of all it’s a bit ridiculous and I think being British is a bit ridiculous.
 The English flag with the red cross has a French tradition behind it, our patron saint St. George is actually from turkey, the fish served as fish and chips is often from Iceland , the potatoes are often not grown in the UK.
 The soon as you scrap the surface, there is almost nothing British!
 So it was just me showing the absurdity what it means to be British.
 And there is something about the idea as soon as you fry something it becomes British.
 So why not frying a trumpet?

-On one of your concert you surprised the audience with the sound of your tooth being pulled out of your mouth.
-Did your dentist know that you will be on tape?
+On one of your concerts you surprised the audience with the sound of your tooth being pulled out of your mouth.
+Did your dentist know that this moment will be on tape?

 Yes.
 I asked my dentist to record it.
 He was both confused and amused.
 After I had my second child I had a vasectomy.
 I have a recording of that as well.
 Maybe that could be on the next record.
 We will see.
 That’s what I like about sound.
 You have this friction.
 You don’t have this friction when you play the guitar or the piano.